CivicActions/guidebook/practice-areas/engineering/drupal/drupal-for-everyone.md

 -   **Customizability:** Drupal is highly customizable in terms of functionality, layout, and design.
 This makes it an ideal choice for complex websites with specific requirements.

 -   **Scalability:** Drupal is highly scalable.
 It can handle high traffic loads and complex data manipulation.
 It is used by many high-profile websites and can support businesses as they grow.

--   **Community and Support:** Drupal has a vast and active community of developers contributing to its core and creating additional modules (plugins).
-This ensures that the platform stays up-to-date and can provide support for any issues.
+-   **Community and Support:** Drupal has a large and active community of developers contributing to the codebase.
+The community is supportive and helps keep the platform up to date.

 -   **Security:** Drupal has a strong reputation for its focus on security.
-It is known for its proactive community that takes security vulnerabilities very seriously, providing regular updates to address any potential issues.
+It is a proactive community that takes security vulnerabilities seriously.
+Regular updates are released to address any potential issues.

 -   **Built-in Web Services:** Drupal 8 and later versions come with built-in web services.
 This makes it a great choice for building headless applications where the front-end is decoupled from the backend, using Drupal to serve content via an API.

--   **Multilingual Capabilities:** Drupal provides robust multilingual features, making it an excellent choice for international and multilingual sites.
+-   **Multilingual Capabilities:** Drupal provides robust multilingual features.
+Drupal is an excellent choice for international and multilingual sites.

--   **SEO Friendly:** Drupal's flexibility and configuration options make it SEO-friendly, meaning websites made with Drupal can potentially rank higher in search engines.
+-   **SEO Friendly:** Drupal's flexibility and configuration options make it SEO-friendly.
+Drupal websites can have high search engine rankings.

--   **Content Workflow Management:** Drupal's built-in tools for content creation, workflow, and publishing allow multiple users to collaborate and manage content.
+-   **Content Workflow Management:** Drupal provides tools to manage the workflows of content creation.
+These tools enable efficient collaboration among multiple users.